cortexproject/cortex/docs/operations/scalable-query-frontend.md

 ### DNS Configuration / Readiness

 When a new frontend is first created on scale up it will not immediately have queriers attached to it.
-The existing endpoint `/ready` was updated to only return http 200 when the query frontend was ready to serve queries.
+The existing endpoint `/ready` returns HTTP 200 status code only when the query frontend is ready to serve queries.
-Make sure to configure this endpoint as a healthcheck in your load balancer.
-Otherwise a query frontend scale up event might result in failed queries or high latency for a bit while queriers attach.
+Make sure to configure this endpoint as a healthcheck in your load balancer, otherwise a query frontend scale up event might result in failed queries or high latency for a bit while queriers attach.

 When using query frontend with query scheduler, `/ready` will report 200 status code only after frontend discovers some schedulers via DNS resolution.